junwatu/grid-sound-ambient/blogs/README.md

 `;
 ```

-Again, you can customize this system prompt to meet any of your custom project requirements before feed it to music generation.
+Again, you can customize this system prompt to meet any of your custom project requirements before feeding it to music generation.
 The full source code for music prompt generation is in the `libs\openai.ts` file.

-This is the example of the generated music prompt:
+This is an example of the generated music prompt:

 ```json
 "Calm.
 Energy 60/100, tension 25/100.\nTempo: 58–64 BPM, duration ~60s, loopable.
 Key: A minor.\nInstruments: warm pads, soft electric piano, subtle low bass, minimal brushed percussion.\nTexture: sparse, warm, low‑mid focused with airy pads and subdued transients; avoid sharp/bright transients to prevent masking ambient noise.
 Goal: gentle uplift and comfort without masking background."